FernandaFranco/sql-and-relational-databases/notes.md

 A relationship is a connection between rows of data in different tables (relations).

+There are 3 types of relationships: one-to-one, one-to-many, many-to-many;

 # database diagrams

 conceptual schema: focus on identifying entities and their relationships.

 physical schema: focus on implementation, database specific

+cardinality: number of objects on each side of the relationship

+modality: relationship required or not

+Referential integrity is a data property that requires every value in one column of a table to appear in a column of (usually) another table.

 # foreign key